 2: The Phantom of the Opera (9th October 1986 – present)

 Running at Her Majesty’s Theatre for over 30 years, The Phantom of the Opera is one of the West End and Broadway’s most successful shows.
 The musical includes theatre show tunes “All I Ask Of You” and “The Music of the Night” as well as the famous title song.
 When the Phantom’s obsession with the new singer at the Paris Opera House grows, the Phantom becomes possessive.
 Dragging Christine into his underground lair, he believes he is protecting her.
 Yet, as the show unfolds, the audience learns all about the Phantom and what lies underneath the mask.
 Over the years, many people have performed in the show including Ramin Karimloo, Sarah Brightman and Michael Ball.

-The story of Jean Valjean trying to start a new life and break free from the shackles of being in a chain gang, Les Misérables has been in the West End for 33 years.
+The story of Jean Valjean trying to start a new life and break free from the shackles of being in a chain gang, Les Misérables has been in the West End since 1985.
 Set in the French revolutionary era, there is constant unrest, but as Valjean begins to turn his life around, he is left in charge of Cosette after her mother dies.
 Throughout the sung-through musical, young revolutionaries fight on the barricade to protect their lives and liberty.
 Hear the people sing recognisable songs including “On My Own”, “A Little Fall of Rain” and “Master of the House” as Les Misérables.